DSC-Flutter-PU/Project-App/README.md

 > Please choose a task among the following to fix
-## Tasks
+## Active Tasks
-1. Fix Register page
-2. Fix Main page
+1. Fix Main page
-3. Connect pages to database
+2. Connect pages to database
-4. ...
+3. ...

 A few resources to get you started if this is your first Flutter project: